Symfony tutorial for beginners

 Let's start with the controller.

-I want to create the main page for my blog, where I will show a list of blog posts.
+First, I'll make a home page for my blog to show a list of blog posts.

 under src/Controller